baibaichen/Blog2/c++/Chapter 8 Value Categories.md

 # Chapter 8 Value Categories
-> This chapter introduces the formal terminology and rules for move semantics.
+This chapter introduces the formal terminology and rules for move semantics.
 We formally introduce value categories such as lvalue, rvalue, prvalue, and xvalue and discuss their role when binding references to objects.
 This allows us to also discuss details of the rule that move semantics is not automatically passed through, as well as a very subtle behavior of `decltype` when it is called for expressions.

->
-> This chapter is the most complicated chapter of the book.
+This chapter is the most complicated chapter of the book.
 You will probably see facts and features that are tricky and for some people hard to believe.
 Come back to it later, whenever you read about value categories, binding references to objects, and `decltype` again.

-本章介绍移动语义的正式术语和规则。我们正式介绍左值、右值、纯右值和将亡值等**值类别**，并讨论它们在将引用绑定到对象时的作用。这使我们还可以讨论不自动传递移动语义的规则的细节，以及为表达式调用 `decltype` 时非常微妙的行为。

-本章是全书最复杂的一章。 您可能会看到一些令人难以相信的棘手事实和特征。稍后，每当您阅读有关值类别、将引用绑定到对象以及再次 `decltype` 的内容时，再回来阅读它。

 ## 8.1 Value Categories
-> To compile an expression or statement it does not only matter whether the involved types fit.
+To compile an expression or statement it does not only matter whether the involved types fit.
 For example, you cannot assign an `int` to an `int` when on the left-hand side of the assignment an int literal is used:
->
-> ```c++
-> int i = 42;
-> i = 77; // OK
-> 77 = i; // ERROR
-> ```
->
-> For this reason, each expression in a C++ program has a **value category**.
-Besides the type, the value category is essential to decide what you can do with an expression.
->
-> However, value categories have changed over time in C++.
->

-要编译表达式或语句，不仅关系到所涉及的类型是否适合。例如，当赋值的左边使用 `int` 字面量时，你不能将 `int` 分配给 `int`：

 ```c++
 int i = 42;